Planned Parenthood says it’s complying with restriction

 LITTLE ROCK, Ark.
-(AP) — Planned Parenthood says it’s now complying with an Arkansas law that was put on hold requiring doctors providing abortions pills to contract with a physician with admitting privileges at a hospital who agrees to handle any complications.
+(AP) — Planned Parenthood said Monday it’s now complying with an Arkansas law that was put on hold requiring doctors providing abortion pills to contract with a physician with admitting privileges at a hospital who agrees to handle any complications.

-Attorneys for Planned Parenthood Great Plains and the state of Arkansas asked a federal appeals court Monday to lift a judge’s ruling that had prevented the state from enforcing the abortion pill restriction.
-A federal judge in July had issued a preliminary injunction against the law but ordered Planned Parenthood to continue trying to find a contracting physician.
+Attorneys for Planned Parenthood Great Plains and the state of Arkansas asked a federal appeals court to lift a judge’s ruling that had prevented the state from enforcing the abortion pill restriction.
+A federal judge in July had issued a preliminary injunction but ordered Planned Parenthood to continue trying to find a contracting physician.

 Monday’s joint filing said Planned Parenthood found a physician willing to contract with it.